Pioneers. Adventurers. Risk-takers…

-- In the United States, Netflix [NASDAQ: NFLX] has posted a return of over 5000%.
+- In the United States, the S&P 500 has posted a return of over 89%.

-As we always like to say: past performance is no guarantee of future performance.
-And, yes, given the fact that we’ve enjoyed over 10 years of growth, we are due for a recession sooner or later.
+As we always like to say: Past performance is no guarantee of future performance.
+And, yes, given the fact that we’ve enjoyed some exceptional growth, we are due for a correction sooner or later.

 But, still, take a pause and look at the graph again.
 Even if you took a chance and started investing now, could you be better off over the long-term?

 Life is filled with risks, both real and imagined.
 Columbus risked a lot to cross an ocean.
 Hillary risked a lot to climb a mountain.

 So…how much are you willing to risk to achieve a bit more financial independence?
 And is that risk measured and reasonable enough to be worth taking?